 - Allows lenders to transfer money quickly

 - Ensures prompt monthly payment

-Monthly payment plans through your orthodontist is often a good financing option for braces.
-Orthodontists provide the service over a span of three years on average, and bill accordingly.
-They perform significant work upfront for installation, and then follow up with each patient regularly to make tension adjustments, and perform minor repairs.
+Orthodontists treat patients over three years on average and bill accordingly.
+They perform significant work upfront for diagnosis and installation and then follow up with each patient regularly.

 - Medicaid covers braces in many states for children

 - Financial assistance programs can help low-income families